 Sales platforms for digital creators are growing like mushrooms after rain.
-Beyond all-in-one ecosystems such as Kajabi or Web2Learn, "carts" are gaining increasing popularity -- software for finalizing transactions and managing payments.
+Beyond all-in-one ecosystems such as Kajabi or Teachable, "carts" are gaining increasing popularity -- software for finalizing transactions and managing payments.
 ThriveCart is one of the more recognizable solutions in this category.
 It works as an independent checkout that you can connect to your webinar, template shop, or course offering.
 Creators praise it for its sales funnel configuration capabilities and the lack of monthly fees with the basic license.
-If you sell in Poland, however, the fundamental question becomes: how to properly issue VAT invoices to avoid trouble with the tax office and the growing KSeF requirements?
+If you run a business, however, the fundamental question becomes: how to properly issue VAT/GST invoices to avoid trouble with the tax authority and the growing e-invoicing requirements in your country?
 This article answers that question and complements previous publications about invoicing in Kajabi, showing the unique aspects of ThriveCart.

 What is ThriveCart and what does it have to do with invoices?